Chaitalykundu/Web-Development/01-HTML/Questions.md

 2. Why do we use label tag
 3. How can we bind label & input tag together
 4. What is Specification of label tag
-5. What are the attributes do we use in label tag
+5. What are the attributes we use in label tag

 &nbsp;